 - Fry up the patties when you’re ready.

-*If you don’t have a mortar and pestle you could also use a spice mill or coffee grinder.
+*If you don’t have a mortar and pestle you could also use a a French press.
 Or use fennel powder and you won’t need to grind.
 You can also leave the seeds whole for a more rustic vibe.

 Makes 8 two-ounce patties.